smartcontractkit/chainlink-testing-framework/framework/examples/myproject/README.md

 [![Scalability](https://img.shields.io/badge/Level_5-Scalability-blue?branch=maturity-model&job=TestSmoke)](https://github.com/smartcontractkit/chainlink-testing-framework/actions?query=workflow%3Aframework-golden-tests+branch%3Amaturity-mode)

 ## Level 1
-The team maintains a system-level smoke test where all components are deployed using docker.
+The team maintains a system-level smoke test where all components are deployed using `docker`.

+All on-chain changes are done through [chainlink-deployments](https://github.com/smartcontractkit/chainlink-deployments).

 The test is readable, and the README clearly explains its purpose.

 The test is reliable and stable when run with a count of 30.

 If your project includes multiple use cases and functionality suitable for end-to-end testing, you can add additional tests at this level.

 ## Level 2
 The team has an "upgrade" test to verify product compatibility with older versions.